pyvista/pyvista-doc-translations/examples/02-plot/interpolate-before-map.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 77-85

-The cylider mesh above is a great example dataset for this as it has a wide spread between the vertices (points are only at the top and bottom of the cylinder) which means high surface are of the mesh has to be interpolated.
+The cylinder mesh above is a great example dataset for this as it has a wide spread between the vertices (points are only at the top and bottom of the cylinder) which means high surface are of the mesh has to be interpolated.